LLB Part II Admission and Enrolment

 If you have not completed any Part II Law courses, or if you are a new student to the university, you cannot enrol until you have applied for admission to the LLB Part II programme, have been offered a place and have accepted the offer.

-If you are already in the LLB Part II programme as a returning student, you can enrol in your remaining Law Part II courses through SSO from the first Monday in November for the following academic year.
+If you are already in the LLB Part II programme as a returning student, you can enrol in your remaining Law Part II courses through SSO from the Monday of the first week of November for the following academic year.

 Although you have been admitted to or are returning to the LLB Part II programme, the faculty has limitations on enrolments in many of its courses and does not guarantee you a place in the stream or classes of your choice.
 Enrol as early as you can to avoid disappointment.